sinakarimiorg/Quiz-App/README.md

 ## Installation
 Let's make it easy!
 Just download this template, use it on your project. <br>
-Notice: be sure that your sistem has Node js you can donload it from [here](https://nodejs.org/en/download/prebuilt-installer)
+Notice: be sure that your sistem has Node js you can download it from [here](https://nodejs.org/en/download/prebuilt-installer)

 <h4>Open in browser</h4>
 Simply get the latest master and open the index.html file.